HwWobbe/WipHww/README.md

 !! sponsorships
 * calculate the budget for an expansion of this activity
+* * Integrste this with other "fractional" service arrangements
+* * * Discuss with CJ the addition of JR to the ES team

 ## maintenance
 * refine GIST / Repository interfaces